Pass the Mass. Healthy Soils Bill - For Healthy Communities and Environmental Justice!

 Healthy soils are less prone to leeching and runoff, preserving watershed health.

-And for passing this action alert on to your networks!
+Thank you for taking action today on the Mass.
+Healthy Soils Bill and for passing this action alert on to your networks!

-Background: What are the benefits of healthy, carbon-rich soils?
+Extended background: What are the benefits of healthy, carbon-rich soils?

 The benefits of healthy soils are not limited to removing carbon dioxide from the atmosphere.